aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/_index.md

 ﻿---
-title: Outputting Sequential Data – Aspose.Words for Java
+title: Outputting Sequential Data in Java
 articleTitle: Outputting Sequential Data
 linktitle: Outputting Sequential Data
 description: "Output a sequence of elements with the same type when building a report Java."